rohibindal17/RAG_Search/README.md

 📂 Adding Your Data

 Place your source documents in the data/ directory.
 Supported formats depend on the loaders configured in src/.
 After adding new documents, re-run the indexing step (if applicable) before querying.

+🖥️ Usage

+Streamlit Web App

+run streamlit_app.py

+Open your browser at http://localhost:8501 and start querying your documents through the interactive UI.

+Command-Line Interface

+run python main.py

+Follow the prompts to enter a query and receive a RAG-generated response directly in your terminal.